 A: Check the RDS whitelist settings and add the intranet addresses of the cluster machines to the RDS whitelist.

 Q: During the use of OSS SDK in the Spark program, the following message is displayed “java.lang.NoSuchMethodError:org.apache.http.conn.ssl.SSLConnetionSocketFactory.init(Ljavax/net/ssl/SSLContext;Ljavax/net/ssl/HostnameVerifier)” What does it mean

 A: The http-core and http-client packages that OSS SDK is dependent on have version conflicts with the Spark and Hadoop running environments.
 We recommend that you do not use OSS SDK in the code, as it requires you to manually solve the dependency conflicts.
-However, if you want to perform some basic operations, such as list on OSS files, you can refer to this document here.
+However, if you want to perform some basic operations, such as list on OSS files, see Simple operations on OSS files.